About River Terrace

 The River Terrace Community Plan is a long-range planning document that will guide investment and development in River Terrace as it transitions from farmland to residential land over the next several decades.
 The plan was adopted by Tigard City Council in December 2014 after many years of technical analysis, community visioning, and collaboration with local and regional partners.

 “A community of great neighborhoods that includes housing, neighborhood-scale businesses, schools, parks and recreational opportunities.” – River Terrace Community Plan Vision

-Currently, River Terrace lacks the necessary basic infrastructure, like roads and sewers, to develop into a complete and functional community.
+River Terrace needs basic infrastructure, like roads and sewers, to develop into a complete and functional community.
 It also has many existing streams and natural resources that are in need of protection.
-The River Terrace Community Plan addresses these needs by providing a framework for bringing infrastructure to the area and recommending ways to avoid and/or minimize impacts to existing natural resources and neighborhoods where possible.
+The River Terrace Community Plan addresses these needs by providing a framework for bringing infrastructure to the area and recommending ways to avoid or minimize impacts to existing natural resources and neighborhoods wherever possible.

 FAQ: RIVER TERRACE

 River Terrace lies within the City of Tigard and the Portland Metropolitan Urban Growth Boundary.
 It is bounded by unincorporated Washington County to the east, west and south and by Beaverton’s South Cooper Mountain to the north.